-- 1. All animal class entries must be entered into fairentry.com by June 30. - 2.
-Members may show no more than 12 rabbits total.
-(Meat pen, fryer, stewer, roaster) is not considered a breed class.)
-The number of classes in which a 4-H member can enter should be based on age, experience in raising rabbits and the number of years in the rabbit project. - 3.
+- 1. All animal class entries must be entered into fairentry.com by June 30. - Members may only have one entry per class.
+Members may show no more than 12 breed rabbits total.
+(Meat pen, fryer, stewer, roaster) is not considered a breed class.) - 3.
 If any part of your exhibit is a poster it must follow general poster guidelines.
 It is REQUIRED that all posters, notebooks, and display boards include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
 This reference list should/might include website links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as a part of the display visible to the public.
 A judge is not to discredit an exhibit for the manner in which references are listed. - 4.
 4-H members may exhibit any standard recognized Breed in the Rabbit Project. - 5.
 All rabbits must be permanently marked for identification in the left ear with a letter, a number, or a letter and a number by date designated by Superintendent.
 Those missing the tattooing, without making prior arrangements with the superintendent, will have their exhibit dropped one ribbon grade. - 6.
 In all levels, you may choose to exhibit a live animal, Rabbit Royalty, and/or a poster on a topic from the grade appropriate manual.